ronthedistance/ronthedistance.github.io/blog10.md

 Looking online at prices for modded minecraft servers seems to be much pricier.
 The most popular solution "curseforge" is somewhat pricy.

 For a 6gb instance, you'd be paying normally more than 50$ per month.
+Note that 6 gb is a typical amount of RAM for this specific mod, due to how the world loads maps and how intensive the mob AI is.

 The reason being that a modded minecraft server has much more dependencies to manage.
 For something like rlCraft (the mod I wanted to host) ```there are dozens of individual java files necessary to run a server.``` As shown below.